What Tax Filing Status Can Save You $?

 Qualifying Widow(er) with Dependent

-Child filing status if you meet all the following
+Child filing status if you meet all the following conditions:

 - Your spouse died and you did not remarry before end of year